| Real Name | Roman Arkadyevich Abramovich |

 Chelsea Football Club

-In June 2003, Abramovich paid approximately $190 million to acquire the companies that control Chelsea in West London from Ken Bates.[46][47]
+In June 2003, Abramovich paid approximately $190 million to acquire the companies that control Chelsea F.C. in West London from Ken Bates.[60][61]

 Chelsea immediately embarked on an ambitious programme of commercial development, with the aim of making it a worldwide brand at par with footballing dynasties such as Manchester United and Real Madrid.
+As owner, Abramovich spent more than £2 billion on player signings and another £90 million on hiring and firing 13 different managers.[62]

 At the time of the acquisition, the team was training at the Harlington recreation ground at Imperial College London.
 The facilities there were outdated inferior to those of Manchester United and Liverpool, both of whom had dedicated training complexes.
 In 2004, Abramovich began construction of the £20 million Cobham Training Centre, which opened in 2007.[63]

-Since the acquisition, the club has won 21 major trophies – the UEFA Champions League twice, the UEFA Europa League twice, the UEFA Supercup once, the FIFA Club World Cup once, the Premier League five times, the FA Cup five times (with 2010 providing the club's first ever league and FA Cup double), the League Cup three times, and the FA community shield twice, making Chelsea the most successful English trophy winning team during Abramovich's ownership, equal with Manchester United (who have also won 16 major trophies in the same time span).
-His tenure has also been marked by rapid turnover in managers.
-Detractors have used the term "Chelski" to refer to the new Chelsea under Abramovich, to highlight the modern phenomena of billionaires buying football clubs and "purchasing trophies", by using their personal wealth to snap up marquee players at will and distorting the transfer market, citing the acquisition of Andriy Shevchenko for a then-British record transfer fee of around £30 million (€35.3 million).[49]
+Under Abramovich, the club won 21 major trophies – the UEFA Champions League twice, the UEFA Europa League twice, the UEFA Supercup once, the FIFA Club World Cup once, the Premier League five times, the FA Cup five times (with 2010 providing the club's first ever league and FA Cup double), the League Cup three times, and the FA community shield twice, making Chelsea the most successful English trophy winning team during that period, equal with Manchester United (who have also won 16 major trophies in the same time span).

 Chelsea finished their first season after the takeover in second place in the Premier League, up from fourth the previous year.
 They also reached the semi-finals of the Champions League, which was eventually won by the surprise contender Porto, managed by José Mourinho.
-For Abramovich's second season at Stamford Bridge, Mourinho was recruited as the new manager, replacing the incumbent Claudio Ranieri.
+For Abramovich's second season at Stamford Bridge, Mourinho was recruited as the new manager, replacing Claudio Ranieri.
 Chelsea ended the 2004–05 season as league champions for the first time in 50 years and only the second time in their history.
-Also high was Abramovich's spending regarding purchases of Portuguese football players.
-According to record newspaper accounts, he spent 165.1 million euros in Portugal: 90.9 with Benfica players and 74.2 with Porto players.[50]
+Also high was Abramovich's spending on Portuguese football players.
+He spent €165.1 million in Portugal: €90.9 million on Benfica players and €74.2 million on Porto players.[65]

-During his stewardship of the club, Abramovich was present at nearly every Chelsea game and showed visible emotion during matches, a sign taken by supporters to indicate a genuine love for the sport, and often visited the players in the dressing room following each match.
-This stopped for a time in early 2007, when press reports appeared of a feud between Abramovich and manager Mourinho regarding the performance of certain players such as Andriy Shevchenko.[51]
+During his stewardship of the club, Abramovich was present at nearly every Chelsea game and showed visible emotion during matches, a sign taken by supporters to indicate a genuine love for the sport.
+He often visited the players in the dressing room following each match.
+This stopped for a time in early 2007, when press reports appeared of a feud between Abramovich and manager Mourinho regarding the performance of certain players such as Andriy Shevchenko.[66]

-In 2021, Abramovich was criticised for trying to enter Chelsea into the newly announced European Super League.
-The competition was widely scrutinised for encouraging greediness among the richer, larger football clubs, which would have undermined the significance of existing football competitions;[59][60][61] however, just two days later, Abramovich pulled the club out of the new competition, with other English clubs following suit, causing the league to suspend operations.
-In 2022, it was reported that Abramovich was owed a $2 billion loan from Chelsea; the loan was set up in advance of possible sanctions.[47]
-On 26 February 2022, after the 2022 Russian invasion of Ukraine, Abramovich handed over "stewardship and care" of the club to the Chelsea Charitable Foundation.[62]
+In 2021, Abramovich entered Chelsea into the newly announced European Super League.[74]
+The league was widely scrutinised for encouraging greediness among the richer, larger football clubs, which would have undermined the significance of existing football competitions.
+Two days later, Abramovich pulled the club out of the new competition, with other English clubs following suit, causing the league to suspend operations.[75][76]

-In 2026, the team was fined £10.75 million for making undisclosed payments to agents, non-licensed intermediaries and other figures, including players, around signings between 2011 and 2018 including the signings of Eden Hazard, and Samuel Eto'o.[69]
+In 2026, the team was fined £10.75 million for making undisclosed payments to agents, non-licensed intermediaries and other figures, including players, around signings between 2011 and 2018 including the signings of Eden Hazard and Samuel Eto'o.[84]

 CSKA Moscow